5.1 Defining Structure Types: struct

 If the #:mutable option is specified for an individual field, then the field can be mutated in instances of the structure type, and a mutator procedure is bound.
 Supplying #:mutable as a struct-option is the same as supplying it for all fields.
 If #:mutable is specified as both a field-option and struct-option, a syntax error is reported.

 The #:inspector, #:auto-value, and #:guard options specify an inspector, value for automatic fields, and guard procedure, respectively.
 See make-struct-type for more information on these attributes of a structure type.
-The #:property option, which is the only one that can be supplied multiple times, attaches a property value to the structure type; see Structure Type Properties for more information on properties.
+The #:property option, which can be supplied multiple times, attaches a property value to the structure type; see Structure Type Properties for more information on properties.
 The #:transparent option is a shorthand for #:inspector #f.

 Use the prop:procedure property to implement an applicable structure, use prop:evt to create a structure type whose instances are synchronizable events, and so on.
 By convention, property names start with prop:.

 The #:prefab option obtains a prefab (pre-defined, globally shared) structure type, as opposed to creating a new structure type.
-Such a structure type is inherently transparent and cannot have a guard or properties, so using #:prefab with #:transparent, #:inspector, #:guard, or #:property is a syntax error.
+Such a structure type is inherently transparent and non-sealed, and it cannot have a guard or properties, so using #:prefab with #:transparent, #:inspector, #:guard, #:property, #:sealed, #:authentic, or #:methods is a syntax error.
 If a supertype is specified, it must also be a prefab structure type.

-If constructor-id is supplied, then the transformer binding of id records constructor-id as the constructor binding; as a result, for example, struct-out includes constructor-id as an export.
+If constructor-id is supplied, then the transformer binding of name-id records constructor-id as the constructor binding; as a result, for example, struct-out includes constructor-id as an export.
 If constructor-id is supplied via #:extra-constructor-name and it is not id, applying object-name on the constructor produces the symbolic form of id rather than constructor-id.
-If constructor-id is supplied via #:constructor-name and it is not the same as id, then id does not serve as a constructor, and object-name on the constructor produces the symbolic form of constructor-id.
+If constructor-id is supplied via #:constructor-name and it is not the same as name-id, then name-id does not serve as a constructor, and object-name on the constructor produces the symbolic form of constructor-id.
 Only one of #:extra-constructor-name and #:constructor-name can be provided within a struct form.

 If #:reflection-name symbol-expr is provided, then symbol-expr must produce a symbol that is used to identify the structure type in reflective operations such as struct-type-info.
 It corresponds to the first argument of make-struct-type.
 Structure printing uses the reflective name, as do the various procedures that are bound by struct.

-If #:methods gen:name method-defs is provided, then gen:name must be a transformer binding for the static information about a generic interface produced by define-generics.
-The method-defs define the methods of the gen:name interface.
+If #:methods gen:name-id method-defs is provided (potentially multiple times), then gen:name-id must be a transformer binding for the static information about a generic interface produced by define-generics.
+The method-defs define the methods of the gen:name-id interface.
 A define/generic form or auxiliary definitions and expressions may also appear in method-defs.

-If the #:omit-define-syntaxes option is supplied, then id is not bound as a transformer.
+If the #:omit-define-syntaxes option is supplied, then name-id (and id, if #:extra-name is specified) is not bound as a transformer.
 If the #:omit-define-values option is supplied, then none of the usual variables are bound, but id is bound.
 If both are supplied, then the struct form is equivalent to (begin).

 If a field includes the #:auto option, then all fields after it must also include #:auto, otherwise a syntax error is reported.
 If any field-option or struct-option keyword is repeated, other than #:property, a syntax error is reported.